 A final checkup is to check that the sub-floor is perfectly level.
 With these steps confirmed, it is time to clean the floor from any minuscule objects that could be on the surface.
 Once cleaned, lay down a moisture barrier for the floor.
 It can be a plastic lining, that will be covered by the laminate.
 Avoid overlapping, which would cause the floor to rise.

 The last step in preparation is laying down the padding.
 Most padding and plastic come connected together.
 If yours does not, simply cover the plastic lining with a foam flooring padding.
 The padding will prevent residue from rocks or sand while also preventing creaking sounds when people walk on the floor.
 Do not let the foam to get overlapped.

 With preparations complete, you can now place the first board onto the floor.
 After placing it down at the top left corner, make sure it is finished side up with the ridge side facing the wall.
 Place the spacers between the end and edge of the board and the wall.
 Spacers can be bought or built on your own.
 Repeat these steps for the second board, placing it end to end with the next spot along the wall.
 Confirm that the row is even with the walls.

 Once the first row is done, move on to the second row.
-Shorten the first piece of the laminate flooring board so that this row will be staggered when compared to the first row.
-With the block secured with your less dominant hand, hit the block with a hammer with the dominant hand so that the gap between the first and second boards close.
+Shorten the first piece of the laminate flooring board so that this row will be staggered when compared to the first row of planks.
+With the block secured with your less dominant hand, hit the block with a hammer or rubber mallet with the dominant hand so that the gap between the first and second boards close.
 Continue these steps until each row has been laid.

 QUALITY INSTALLATION GUARANTEE